adsbypasser/adsbypasser/README.md

 By disabling some features, you could resolve conflicts with other userscripts/add-ons/extentions ... etc.

-To doing this, you could open [this page][4] to adjust configurations.
+To do this, you could open [this page][4] to adjust configurations.

 * Image Aligning (default: on)